articulate/funky/API.md

 })
 ```

 If both `inputKey` and `outputKey` are supplied, then result-matching is enabled.
 Useful for third-party API's that don't return results in the same order requested.
+Will resolve an individual call with `undefined` if no matching result is found for a particular input value.

 ```js
 const { assocWithP, batch, evolveP } = require('@articulate/funky')